-- Use the language of the standards - Provide descriptive and specific comments related to the learning goals - Include honest and constructive guidance about steps to take or strategies to try next using guiding questioning - Celebrate success and/or progress toward the learning goals - 3.
-Present: - ➤ All effective teacher commentary uses the language of the standards.
-Keep in mind that the GPS involve conceptual teaching and learning.
-In writing commentary, no single standard or element has to be stated verbatim.
-The language of the standards will be pervasive, however, in the performance goals for an assignment or unit of instruction, and consequently, in any commentary related to the assignment. - Students in any discipline need to be familiar with the rhetoric of that discipline and be able to converse using both the discourse of that discipline and specific and relevant content vocabulary from that discipline.
+- Use the language of the standards - Provide descriptive and specific comments related to the learning goals - Include honest and constructive guidance about steps to take or strategies to try next - Celebrate success and/or progress toward the learning goals

+- All effective teacher commentary uses the language of the standards.
+Keep in mind that the GPS involve conceptual teaching and learning. - In writing commentary, no single standard or element has to be stated verbatim.
+The language of the standards will be pervasive, however, in the performance goals for an assignment or unit of instruction, and consequently, in any commentary related to the assignment. - Students in any discipline need to be familiar with the vocabulary from that discipline.
 As such, the language of the discipline, which is explicit in the standards and elements, should be the language of the classroom on a daily basis. - ➤ In addition, effective teacher commentary includes specific and descriptive feedback, guidance regarding what to do next, and praise that is specifically related to progress toward the learning goals.